THE OXIDATION TYPES – FAST, SLOW AND MIXED

 1. Check to see which of the two ratios is more extreme or most out of balance.
 In our example, since both ratios should be about 4:1, the one that is most out of balance is the Ca/K, since it is the furthest away from a ratio of 4.
 The number 10 is further away from the ideal of 4 than is the number 6.
 Therefore, for our determination, we will focus on the more imbalanced Ca/K ratio.

-2. The next step is to ask, is the Ca/K ratio of 10 an indicator or fast oxidation or slow oxidation?
-The answer is slow oxidation, by the definition given in one of the earlier paragraphs in this article.
+2. The next step is to ask whether the more extreme or out-of-balance ratio indicates fast or slow oxidation.
+Using our example, is the Ca/K ratio of 10 an indicator or fast oxidation or slow oxidation?
+The answer is slow oxidation, by the definition given at the beginning of this article.

 Since the ratio that indicates slow oxidation is more extreme, the hair analysis is said to be showing a slow mixed oxidation pattern.